The project code is on the GitHub site: https://github.com/hardwaremonkey/microbit_hand_shake

 This project was presented at the 2018 Communication Matters conference and will appear in their journal sometime in 2019.
-The goal of this project is to enable unique gesture recognition for people with limited control of their motion.
 Almost all gesture recognition software focuses on the user replicating a predefined gesture, such as a swipe or sign-language.
 This is not practical for the students that I work with at Beaumont College who have cerebral palsy (CP).
-We intend to recognise whatever motion a student can comfortably make and then use this to trigger a control.
-This control will allow the student to interact with his or her communication software to create speech or interact with environmental controls.

-The latest HandShake hardware is based on the BBC Micro:bit.
-One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When a gesture is made, the motion is detected by the Micro:bit on the wrist.
-This Micro: bit uses its radio to signal the Micro:bit connected to the laptop.
-This Micro:bit then triggers an event on the laptop through the USB cable connected to the laptop.
-The trigger sent from the micro:bit can also be used as switch to control communications software, such as Smartbox’s Grid software.
+The latest HandShake system uses the BBC micro:bit.
+One micro:bit is worn on the wrist and a second micro:bit is connected to a laptop or communications device.
+When a wrist movement is made, the micro:bit on the wrist uses its radio to signal the micro:bit connected to the laptop.
+The micro:bit connected to the laptop then triggers an event on the laptop through the USB cable connecting the micro:bit with the laptop.
+The trigger sent from the micro:bit can also be used as switch to control communications software, such as Smartbox's Grid software.
 Thanks to Sensory Software for giving me a licence for this software to allow me to test the hardware with it.

 For initial testing, we asked two of the students at Beaumont to operate a light through gesture.
 Please see the video below.

-The advantage of using the Micro:bit is that somebody else makes them!
+The advantage of using the microbit is that somebody else makes them!
 Rather than my having to construct my own kludge, somebody else has kindly made a board which has all the widgets I need.
-The Micro:bit boards are around £12 each.
+The microbit boards are around £12 each.
 You need two for this project.
-Instructions on how to make your own fashionable wrist holder for a Micro:bit from a £3 iPod arm band are here.
-All of the code and a manual showing how to replicate the system can be found on my GitHub site at: https://github.com/hardwaremonkey/microbit
+Instructions on how to make your own fashionable wrist holder for a microbit from a £3 iPod arm band are here.
+All of the code and a manual showing how to replicate the system can be found on my GitHub site at: https://github.com/hardwaremonkey/microbit_assistive_technology

 The system was designed when Grid 2 and Windows 8 were in fashion.
 To enable the system to trigger Grid 2, we needed to use a Leostick plugged into the communication device, pretending to be a physical keyboard.
 I could not get Grid 2 to respond to software signals from my script.
 I needed to get the Leostick to send pretend keystrokes to Grid 2.

 The rest of this article talks of earlier versions of hardware that I implemented using home-made circuits before the BBC micro:bit was widely available.